iotaledger/iota/crates/iota-indexer/README.md

 You can spin up an Indexer as part of [iota-test-validator](../../crates/iota-test-validator/README.md) which creates a simple local network or as a standalone service that connects to an existing fullnode.

-To run the indexer as a standalone service with an existing fullnode, follow the steps below:
+To run the indexer as a standalone service with an existing fullnode, follow the steps below.

+#### Standalone Indexer setup

 - to run the indexer as a writer (Sync worker), which pulls data from a fullnode and writes data to the database